Namwali Serpell: Awards and honors

 In 2019, The Old Drift was included on The New York Times Book Reviews "100 Notable Books" list and TIME's "100 Must-Read Books of the Year" list.

-Serpell's The Furrows, published in 2022, was a finalist for the National Book Critics Circle Award for Fiction and longlisted for the Joyce Carol Oates Literary Prize.
+Serpell's second novel, The Furrows, published in 2022, was a finalist for the National Book Critics Circle Award for Fiction and longlisted for the Joyce Carol Oates Literary Prize.
 Publishers Weekly named The Furrows in their list of the top ten books of the year in any genre.
 It was selected for The New York Timess "10 Best Books of 2022" list.
 Vulture also named The Furrows as one of its best books of 2022.